vincentlin0117/Dashboard_Project/README.md

 To make sure the test are using the correct JUnit:
 > Open ServiceBridge.Java  in src/main ► Right click ► Generate ► Test ► Change Testing Library to JUnit 4  Apply ► Cancel

+## What I learned
+Over the course of this project.
+We got experience creating .md files and javadocs for our methods.
+To complete the project we were taught how to use Spring-Boot, Maven, JDB Debugger, GenMyModel, UML Diagrams (Use Case and Class), Git and we also were using the idea of Test Driven Development.